actonmass/actonmass.org/_issues/progressive-revenue.md

       rates on salaries, dividends, and capital gains were steeply reduced.
 In 2008, legislators agreed to reduce corporate income tax rates.
-Today, those with the highest income contribute the least, with the poorest 20% of earners contributing nearly 50% more of their salaries to the state budget than the top 1%.
+Today, those with the highest income contribute the least, with the poorest 20% of earners contributing nearly 50% more of their income to the state budget than the top 1%.
   - title: Stop austerity budget logic
     text: The Massachusetts General Laws mandate that the annual budget must be